ayrna/orca/doc/orca-tutorial-2.md

 ```
 As you can check, the best configuration leads to almost a 70% of accuracy, which is not very bad considering that we have 5 classes.

-This way of adjusting the parameters is not fair, as we can be overfitting the specific test set.
+This way of adjusting the parameters is not fair, as we can be overfitting the test set.
 The decision of the optimal parameters should be taken without checking test results.
 This can be done by using nested crossvalidation.

 ---